kragen/derctuo/segments-and-blocks.md

 transaction, discarding all of the buffered written data, and transparently restart it from the beginning; if not, it successfully commits, and its versions of that modified data become the active versions.
-It's a very simple idea.
+It’s a very simple idea.

-As one example, you might have a piece of code that scans for an occurrence of the word "fuck" in a file, and sends an alert email if it appears, and another piece of code that modifies the contents of the file.
-If the scanning code happens to be reading through the file when the word "full" is overwritten with the word "sick", it might incorrectly conclude that the word "fuck" occurred, and send a spurious email, possibly getting someone fired from a job they'd be better off without.
+As one example, you might have a piece of code that scans for an occurrence of the word “fuck” in a file, and sends an alert email if it appears, and another piece of code that modifies the contents of the file.
+If the scanning code happens to be reading through the file when the word “full” is overwritten with the word “sick”, it might incorrectly conclude that the word “fuck” occurred, and send a spurious email, possibly getting someone fired from a job they’d be better off without.
 But if both pieces of code must run within transactions, which must commit if the XXX